sandiegopython/test-driven-django-development/tutorials/01-getting-started.rst

         }
     }

-Now let's create the database:
+Now let's create the database and a super user account for accessing the admin interface which we'll get to shortly:

 .. code-block:: bash